 A statement credit is basically a reimbursement once you make an eligible purchase using your card.
 It usually gets posted to your account after a few days or weeks.

-For example, The Business Platinum Card from American Express offers a $200 travel credit whenever you make travel-related purchases towards flight tickets, hotel reservations, or car rentals.
+For example, The American Express Business Platinum Card offers a $200 travel credit whenever you make travel-related purchases towards flight tickets, hotel reservations, or car rentals.

 Take note that it’s not just Amex that has this feature.
 Other cards like the Chase Sapphire Reserve offers a $300 travel credit for its cardholders.